gilibi/a_guide_for_the_perplexed/Kickoff.md

 				- Semantic layer
 				- Reports & Dashboards development
 				- Unit\integration testing
 - Project routines - Define the project governance routines, provide details about their frequency, owners and deliverables.
 For example: project status will be held on a weekly basis with the project team leaders (customer, business\product, QA leader and project manager).
-It’s deliverable will be a weekly summary report.
+Weekly status deliverable will be a weekly summary report.
 	- Other governance routines:
 		- Sprint planning
 		- Sprint retrospective